SmrutiRanjanDash/bookstore/README.md

 Promotion/Discounts is variant according to book type/classification, ex: fiction books may have 10% discount while comic books have 0% discount.

 # How to Run
 This application is packaged as a war which has Tomcat 8 embedded.
-No Tomcat or JBoss installation is necessary.

 1. Clone this repository
 2. Make sure you are using JDK 1.8, Maven 3.x and IntelliJ/Eclipse
 3. You can import the project to IntelliJ, Configure and run the bookstore Application
 4. Once successfully built, you can run the service by one of these URLs:

+Note: h2 database has been used to persist the data.

   READ:GET
        - Get the list of Books: http://localhost:8080/book
        - Get a specific book: http://localhost:8080/book/{id}  Note: Please enter 1 or 2[Dummy Data]

   CREATE/UPDATE: POST

         - Pay Load:
                   {
                   "name": "SpringBoot",